LuckyJimJD/CivilProcedure/_cases/OttowaTwp_NewPar_I.md

 ## ORDER

-## James G. Carr, Sr. U.S. District Judge
+## James G. Carr, Senior U.S. District Judge

 This state-law declaratory-judgment action tests whether the construction of a new cell tower must comply with an Ohio township’s zoning regulations.